home-assistant/home-assistant.io/source/developers/development_states.markdown

 Home Assistant keeps track of the states of entities in a state machine.
 The state machine has very few requirements:

- - Each state is related to an entitiy identified by an entity id.
+ - Each state is related to an entity identified by an entity id.
 This id is made up of a domain and an object id.
 For example `light.kitchen_ceiling`.
 You can make up any combination of domain and object id, even overwriting existing states.
  - Each state has a primary attribute that describes the state of the entity.
 In the case of a light this could be for example "on" and "off".
 You can store anything you want in the state, as long as it's a string (will be converted if it's not).
  - You can store more information about an entity by setting attributes.
 Attributes is a dictionary that can contain any data that you want.
 The only requirement is that it's JSON serializable, so you're limited to numbers, strings, dictionaries and lists.